What type of experience should I specify in a Kitchen Porter job description?

 Yes, it is beneficial to mention if training will be provided.
 This can attract a wider pool of candidates, including those who are eager to enter the hospitality industry but may lack specific kitchen experience.
 Highlighting training opportunities also demonstrates your commitment to staff development, which can enhance your reputation as an employer.

-Common misunderstanding: Mentioning training might attract only inexperienced candidates.
+Common misunderstanding: Mentioning training only attracts inexperienced people

-While mentioning training can attract those looking to gain experience, it also appeals to experienced candidates who value professional development.
-It shows that your kitchen invests in its staff.
+Whilst mentioning training can attract those looking to gain experience, it also appeals to experienced candidates who value professional development.
+It shows your kitchen invests in its staff.

-Training programs can be comprehensive, covering everything from basic skills to advanced techniques and teamwork.
-They're not just for novices but are also a way to ensure all staff meet your specific operational standards.
+Training programmes can be comprehensive, covering everything from basic skills to advanced techniques and teamwork.
+They're not just for beginners but also a way to ensure all staff meet your specific operational standards.